Bootstrapping mirror pairs: The beginning of the end: Beyond Dynkin mirror pairs: sunshine quivers

-Our findings on glueing together linear unitary quivers to create non-linear sunshine quivers beg the question: is it possible to start with a non-linear unitary quiver with a non-unitary (orthosymplectic or special unitary) 3d mirror, and use the glueing method to build a larger quiver?
+Our findings on gluing together linear unitary quivers to create nonlinear sunshine quivers beg the question: is it possible to start with a nonlinear unitary quiver with a nonunitary (orthosymplectic or special unitary) 3D mirror, and use the gluing method to build a larger quiver?
 It turns out that this is not always true.

 A counterexample, involving a special unitary gauge node, is as follows.
-Consider $\U(2)$ and $\SU(2)$ theories, each with 5 flavours.
-Their mirror theories are:
+Consider $\U(2)$ and $\SU(2)$ theories, each with five flavors.
+Their mirror theories are

 They can be glued together by the following:

 There are two ways to glue their mirror theories together: